fatemahamza/Make-Your-Game/README.md

     cd make-your-game
     ```

-2. Open the game in your browser (if it's a web game):
+2. Open the game in your browser:

     ```bash
     open index.html